sukiboo/sgn/README.md

 # sgn

-The code for the numerical examples presented in the paper "Greedy Shallow Networks: A New Approach for Constructing and Training Neural Networks"
+The code for the numerical examples presented in the paper "Greedy Shallow Networks: An Approach for Constructing and Training Neural Networks"